 It was the one that started it all…

-…until this incident just a few months after she got it, where a full-size Buick pulled in front of and drove-over the front of the car.
+There was an incident a few months after she got it, where a full-size Buick pulled in front of and drove-over the front of the car.
 Easy fix, though; the beauty of the Fiero’s Enduraflex body panels was that they were purely-cosmetic, and simply bolted to the spaceframe chassis of the car.
 Unbolt the old, install the new – it’s what made these cars a staple in the kitcar industry (and even today still drives Ferrari’s legal team nuts).
 We still have a few pieces of plastic from this incident, including the headlight door.

 It hauled my infant-self around for three years after I was born, but was finally sold in February 1994; in anticipation of a second child.
 Save for the 1986-accident; the above pictures were taken when it was up for sale in 1993.